ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 Enable `Settings > ReVanced > Video > Force original audio language`

+If the spoof clients Android VR and visionOS do not work (Stats for nerds always shows "Android Studio"), then the original audio cannot be forced and currently there is no solution.

 ## 7 Stable volume is not available

 Stable volume is not available when using Spoof video streams.